thunderbird/appointment/backend/README.md

 cd backend && python -m pytest --disable-warnings
 ```

-If you are debugging tests and have print staements inside them, run with this option so the output appears:
+If you are debugging tests and have print statements inside them, run with this option so the output appears:

 ```bash
 cd backend && python -m pytest -s